Delaware and Lehigh National Heritage Corridor: Historical appreciation

 The Corridor includes hundreds of historical sites related to a variety of subjects including: social development of young America (Leni Lenape) settlements, the anthracite coal mining era (the Molly Maguires labor movement), the Industrial Revolution (Bethlehem Steel), the development of systematic canals (the Lehigh Navigation, Lehigh and Delaware Canals), the development of rail transportation (Lehigh Valley Railroad), and the evolution of natural conservation (John J. Audubon and Bucks County conservation movement).

-In 2017, the D&L completed a merger with the National Canal Museum, combining the reaches of both the museum and the D&L Trail.
-The Delaware & Lehigh now operates the museum and provides information on the history, science, and technology of canal construction and navigation.
+In 2017, DLNHC completed a merger with the National Canal Museum, combining the reaches of both the museum and the D&L Trail.
+DLNHC now operates the museum and provides information on the history, science, and technology of canal construction and navigation.
 They manage a collection and archive of artifacts of both the canal era and the industrial revolution.

 History

-Pre-European trading routes
+Pre-settlement

-The Corridor has long been a busy crossroads.
-Native American tribes such as the Susquehannock, Iroquois, Leni Lenape, and others frequently traveled through the northern region.
+Native American tribes, including the Susquehannock, Iroquois, Lenape, and others frequently traveled through the northern region.
 The Delaware Canal parallels old trading routes.
 Many original Native American villages that developed here in the wilds of Pennsylvania drew European settlers in search of opportunity.